populse/populse_db/docs/source/user.rst

    cd /tmp
    sudo rm -r /tmp/populse_db

-* python/ directory must be added to $PYTHONPATH
+* python/ directory must be added to $PYTHONPATH if the module is installed from source

 Usage
 -----